 Name Age Positions with the Company

-Mark E. Schwarz 52 Chairman of the Board and Executive Chairman
+Mark E. Schwarz 53 Chairman of the Board and Executive Chairman

-Clinton Coleman 35 Director
+Clinton Coleman 36 Director

-James Dvorak 43 Director
+James Dvorak 44 Director

-Horst-Dieter Esch 68 Director
+Horst-Dieter Esch 71 Director

+Jeffrey Utz 46 Director

-Mark Pape 62 Director
+Mark Pape 63 Director

 James Roddey 79 Director

-Alex Vaickus 53 Chief Executive Officer
+Alex Vaickus 54 Chief Executive Officer

-John Murray 44 Chief Financial Officer
+John Murray 45 Chief Financial Officer

-Evan Stone 41 General Counsel and Secretary

-Mark E. Schwarz
+Mark Schwarz

 Mr. Schwarz has served as a director and Chairman of the Board since June 2004 and Executive Chairman since September 2012.
 Mr. Schwarz was our Chief Executive Officer from April 2009 through September 2012.
 He previously served as our Interim Chief Executive Officer beginning in October 2007 and was formally appointed our Interim Chief Executive Officer effective in July 2008.
-He is the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), a private investment management firm he founded in 1993, which is the General Partner of Newcastle Partners, L.P. ("Newcastle"), a private investment firm.
+He is the Chairman, Chief Executive Officer and Portfolio Manager of NCM, a private investment management firm he founded in 1993, which is the General Partner of Newcastle, a private investment firm.
 Mr. Schwarz has served as Executive Chairman of the Board of Hallmark Financial Services, Inc. ("Hallmark"), a specialty property and casualty insurer, since August 2006.
 He served as Chief Executive Officer and President of Hallmark from 2003 to August 2006.
-He currently serves as Chairman of the Board of Bell Industries, Inc., a company primarily engaged in providing computer systems integration services ("Bell Industries"), and Pizza Inn, Inc., an operator and franchisor of pizza restaurants ("Pizza Inn").
+He currently serves as Chairman of the Board of Bell Industries, Inc., a company primarily engaged in providing information technology services ("Bell Industries"), and Pizza Inn Holdings, Inc., an operator and franchisor of pizza restaurants ("Pizza Inn").
 He also serves on the board of directors of SL Industries, Inc., a power and data quality products manufacturer.
 He previously served on the boards of directors of Nashua Corporation, a manufacturer of specialty papers, labels and printing supplies ("Nashua"), from 2001 to September 2009, MedQuist Inc., a provider of clinical documentation workflow solutions in support of electronic health records, from December 2007 to August 2009, WebFinancial Corporation, a holding company with subsidiaries operating in niche banking markets, from July 2001 to December 2008, and Vesta Insurance Group, Inc., a holding company for a group of insurance companies.

 With nearly 20 years of experience as an investment manager and a business executive, Mr. Schwarz brings significant leadership, financial expertise, operational skills and public company board of directors and executive experience to the Board.
 Through investments made by NCM and its affiliates, Mr. Schwarz has broad and substantial experience analyzing and advising public companies, including with respect to issues such as corporate governance, capital raising, capital allocation and general operational and business strategy, and has been closely involved in the operations of companies across a range of industries in both director and executive capacities.
-As our Executive Chairman and Chairman of the Board, Mr. Schwarz is closely involved in substantially all of our operations and activities.
+As our Chairman of the Board and Executive Chairman, Mr. Schwarz is closely involved in all of our operations and activities.